-Stutter products are a common amplification artifact associated with STR analysis (16,17).
+Stutter peaks are a common amplification artifact associated with STR analysis (14,15).
 Stutter products are often observed one repeat unit below the true allele peak and, occasionally, two repeat units smaller or one repeat unit larger than the true allele peak.
 Frequently, alleles with a greater number of repeat units will exhibit a higher percent stutter.
 The pattern and intensity of stutter may differ slightly between primer sets for the same loci.
 Increased stutter often is associated with D22S1045, as it is a trinucleotide repeat marker.

-The mean stutter plus three standard deviations observed at each locus is used in the PowerPlex® ESI Fast panels text file for locus-specific filtering in the GeneMapper® ID software, version 3.2, and in the stutter text file for locus-specific filtering in GeneMapper® ID-X software.
+The highest stutter observed at each locus is used in the PowerPlex® ESI panels text files for locus-specific filtering in the GeneMapper® ID software, version 3.2, and GeneMapper® ID-X software.